‘You don’t need to be an artist to be creative’

 In recent years, Mindful colouring books have gained popularity, offering a variety of patterns, mandalas, scenery, and animal images.
 Whether featuring simple or intricate designs, these books cater to individuals of all artistic abilities, allowing anyone to enjoy the creative process.

-The allure of colouring books lies in their ability to quiet a busy mind, diminish negative thoughts, alleviate stress and anxiety, and foster a sense of relaxation.
+The attraction of colouring books lies in their ability to quiet a busy mind, reduce negative thoughts, release stress and anxiety, and invite a sense of relaxation.
 Numerous studies, including one conducted by Curry & Kasser in 2005, have highlighted the benefits of Mindful colouring-in.
 Their research indicates that engaging in colouring patterns and mandalas can induce meditative states and reduce feelings of anxiety.

 To embark on this mindful journey, all you need is a colouring book and an assortment of coloured pencils, pens, or crayons.

-Beyond its artistic expression, writing serves as a powerful tool to explore different perspectives on issues, enhance self-awareness, gain insights, and alleviate negative thoughts and emotions.
+Beyond its artistic expression, writing serves as a powerful tool to explore different perspectives on issues, increase self-awareness, gain insights, and reduce negative thoughts and emotions.

 Resources for those interested in creative writing, such as books and short courses, are readily available.
 Additionally, creative writing groups in your local community might provide a supportive environment for honing your skills.